-[18] Paragraph (c) requires a lawyer to act competently to safeguard information relating to the representation of a client against unauthorized access by third parties and against inadvertent or unauthorized disclosure by the lawyer or other persons who are participating in the representation of the client or who are subject to the lawyer's supervision.
+[18] Paragraph (c) requires a licensed paralegal practitioner to act competently to safeguard information relating to the representation of a client against unauthorized access by third parties and against inadvertent or unauthorized disclosure by the licensed paralegal practitioner or other persons who are participating in the representation of the client or who are subject to the licensed paralegal practitioner's supervision.
 See Rules 1.1, 5.1 and 5.3.
-The unauthorized access to, or the inadvertent or unauthorized disclosure of, information relating to the representation of a client does not constitute a violation of paragraph (c) if the lawyer has made reasonable efforts to prevent the access or disclosure.
-Factors to be considered in determining the reasonableness of the lawyer's efforts include, but are not limited to, the sensitivity of the information, the likelihood of disclosure if additional safeguards are not employed, the cost of employing additional safeguards, the difficulty of implementing the safeguards, and the extent to which the safeguards adversely affect the lawyer's ability to represent clients (e.g., by making a device or important piece of software excessively difficult to use).
-A client may require the lawyer to implement special security measures not required by this Rule or may give informed consent to forgo security measures that would otherwise be required by this Rule.
-Whether a lawyer may be required to take additional steps to safeguard a client's information in order to comply with other law, such as state and federal laws that govern data privacy or that impose notification requirements upon the loss of, or unauthorized access to, electronic information, is beyond the scope of these Rules.
-For a lawyer's duties when sharing information with nonlawyers outside the lawyer's own firm, see rule 5.3.
+The unauthorized access to, or the inadvertent or unauthorized disclosure of, information relating to the representation of a client does not constitute a violation of paragraph (c) if the licensed paralegal practitioner has made reasonable efforts to prevent the access or disclosure.
+Factors to be considered in determining the reasonableness of the licensed paralegal practitioner's efforts include, but are not limited to, the sensitivity of the information, the likelihood of disclosure if additional safeguards are not employed, the cost of employing additional safeguards, the difficulty of implementing the safeguards, and the extent to which the safeguards adversely affect the licensed paralegal practitioner's ability to represent clients (e.g., by making a device or important piece of software excessively difficult to use).
+A client may require the licensed paralegal practitioner to implement special security measures not required by this Rule or may give informed consent to forgo security measures that would otherwise be required by this Rule.
+Whether a licensed paralegal practitioner may be required to take additional steps to safeguard a client's information in order to comply with other law, such as state and federal laws that govern data privacy or that impose notification requirements upon the loss of, or unauthorized access to, electronic information, is beyond the scope of these Rules.
+For a licensed paralegal practitioner's duties when sharing information with nonparalegal practitioners outside the licensed paralegal practitioner's own firm, see Rule 5.3.
 Comments [3]-[4].

-[19] When transmitting a communication that includes information relating to the representation of a client, the lawyer must take reasonable precautions to prevent the information from coming into the hands of unintended recipients.
-This duty, however, does not require that the lawyer use special security measures if the method of communication affords a reasonable expectation of privacy.
+[19] When transmitting a communication that includes information relating to the representation of a client, the licensed paralegal practitioner must take reasonable precautions to prevent the information from coming into the hands of unintended recipients.
+This duty, however, does not require that the licensed paralegal practitioner use special security measures if the method of communication affords a reasonable expectation of privacy.
 Special circumstances, however, may warrant special precautions.
-Factors to be considered in determining the reasonableness of the lawyer's expectation of confidentiality include the sensitivity of the information and the extent to which the privacy of the communication is protected by law or by a confidentiality agreement.
-A client may require the lawyer to implement special security measures not required by this Rule or may give informed consent to the use of a means of communication that would otherwise be prohibited by this Rule.
-Whether a lawyer may be required to take additional steps in order to comply with other law, such as state and federal laws that govern data privacy, is beyond the scope of these Rules.
+Factors to be considered in determining the reasonableness of the licensed paralegal practitioner's expectation of confidentiality include the sensitivity of the information and the extent to which the privacy of the communication is protected by law or by a confidentiality agreement.
+A client may require the licensed paralegal practitioner to implement special security measures not required by this Rule or may give informed consent to the use of a means of communication that would otherwise be prohibited by this Rule.
+Whether a licensed paralegal practitioner may be required to take additional steps in order to comply with other law, such as state and federal laws that govern data privacy, is beyond the scope of these Rules.